 Personal problem (family or relationship issues).
-Adjustment to school (first time in post-secondary, study s kills, issues with adjusting to academic demands).
-Issues with balancing school and work (the combination o f work, school and family is overwhelming).
-Illness (recent or long-term), death of an immediate relative e, family crisis, or injury.
-DURING CRIBE WHAT HAS CHANGED THAT WILL ALLOW YOU TO NG THE NEXT PERIOD OF ENROLLMENT additional documentation to support the appeal should be Print Na Name: Student ent Signature: Date:
+Adjustment to school (first time in post-secondary, study skills, issues with adjusting to academic demands).
+Issues with balancing school and work (the combination of work, school and family is overwhelming).
+Illness (recent or long-term), death of an immediate relative, family crisis, or injury.
+Job-related problems (working full-time, need to find a job, need to change jobs).
+Other, please specify: DURING BE WHAT HAS CHANGED THAT WILL ALLOW YOU TO DEMONSTRATE SATIFACTORY ACADEMIC PROGRESS THE NEXT PERIOD OF ENROLLMENT Ittional documentation to support the appeal should be attached): Print Na me: Student Signature: Date: